pimbrouwers/Falco/README.md

 ## Security

 Cross-site scripting attacks are extremely common, since they are quite simple to carry out.
-Fortunately, as easily as an XSS attack can be carried out against an unprotected website, protecting against them is just as easy.
+Fortunately, protecting against them is as easy as performing them.

 The [Microsoft.AspNetCore.Antiforgery][14] package provides the required utilities to easily protect yourself against such attacks.